Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Administration.md

 ![Fuels Masters Groups New](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Fuels%20Masters%20Groups%20New.PNG)

+The fields to complete are the following:

 * **Code:** Input the fuels masters group code.
 * **Name:** Input the name of the fuels masters group.
 * **Description:** Input a description for the fuels masters group.
 * **Fuel:** Select all fuels associated to the fuels masters group.
 * **CO2 Emission Coefficient:** Input the coefficient for the CO2 emission of all fuels in the group.

+When you have finished filling in the fields, click the **Save** button.

 ## Gift Card
 In this section you can consult the created gift cards.
-You can perform batch actions such as activating or deactivating them.
-To make queries easier there is a panel of filters at the top.
+You can also perform batch actions such as activating or deactivating them.
+To make queries easier, there is a panel of filters at the top.

-To create a new Gift Card, click the **New** button.

 ![Gift Card](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Gift%20Card.PNG)

-The fields to fill in to create a new gift card are the following:
+To create a Gift Card, click the **New** button.

 ![Gift Card New](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Gift%20Card%20New.PNG)

+The fields to complete are the following:

 * **Program**: The program to which the gift card will be associated.
 * **Contract**: The contract to which the gift card will be associated.